Dennis Ashbaugh: The Fashion World Exploits (1983–1984)

 In 1983, Anna Wintour, the newly appointed editor of New York Magazine, asked a group of artists, including Dennis Ashbaugh, Jean-Michel Basquiat, David Salle, for permission to include their work in a fashion shoot for publication.
 The issue was called "The Art Beat".
 Wintour was taken by way that Ashbaugh had incorporated the models into the staged artwork and made the decision to use this image as the magazine's centerfold.
 When told of the image's placement Ashbaugh requested that the centerfold become a scratch and sniff that smelled of the models' perfume, a tribute to old porn magazines, a proposal that was of course rejected.
 The popular issue elevated Ms. Wintour to the position of editor in chief of Vogue.
 Ms. Wintour and Alexander Liberman commissioned Ashbaugh to do an eight-page spread for Condé Nast using his brightly colored images.

 Interactive Paintings: The Clone Series (1987)

 With the many advancements in DNA and computer technologies, Ashbaugh believed there must be a viable path forward for abstract painting.
 As Barbara Rose stated, "Like Pollock, Ashbaugh is keenly aware that innovations in technology require a thoughtful response from artists who are awake to their own time".
-He began working on the large-scale, colorful Clone Series, conceptually based on the idea that entirety of art history could be placed on a single floppy disk.
+He began working on the large-scale, colorful Clone Series, conceptually based on the idea that the entirety of art history could be placed on a single floppy disk.
 These paintings were shown in a retrospective at IVAM in Valencia, Spain, 2007.